-- 15.7.1 No lone working should take place where any member of staff has to work with pupils where any kind of physical restraint is required. - 15.7.2 If a lone worker is required to conduct one-to-one sessions with pupils, the following guidelines will be adhered to: - A full and appropriate risk assessment will be undertaken prior to any sessions taking place - The Trust's Safeguarding and Child Protection Policy will be adhered to at all times - Meetings or sessions will never be held in remote or secluded areas off or on site

-- At least one other member of staff will be informed of when and where a one-to-one session is taking place - Doors will be kept open during sessions where this is not possible, the worker will ensure both parties are visible through a window and there are no signs present on the door - When holding the session, the worker will talk to the pupil with a desk between them, or otherwise arrange the room or environment to avoid unnecessary physical contact - If a pupil becomes emotionally distressed or angry, the worker will seek assistance and a record will be kept of the incident - 15.7.3 Any allegations against a lone worker will be dealt with in line with the Trust's Managing Allegations of Abuse Against Staff Policy.
+- 15.27 No lone working should take place where any member of staff has to work with pupils where any kind of physical restraint is required. - 15.28 If a lone worker is required to conduct one-to-one sessions with pupils, the following guidelines will be adhered to: - A full and appropriate risk assessment will be undertaken prior to any sessions taking place - The Trust's Safeguarding and Child Protection Policy will be adhered to at all times - Meetings or sessions will never be held in remote or secluded areas off or on site - At least one other member of staff will be informed of when and where a one-to-one session is taking place - Doors will be kept open during sessions where this is not possible, the worker will ensure both parties are visible through a window and there are no signs present on the door - When holding the session, the worker will talk to the pupil with a desk between them, or otherwise arrange the room or environment to avoid unnecessary physical contact - If a pupil becomes emotionally distressed or angry, the worker will seek assistance and a record will be kept of the incident - 15.29 Any allegations against a lone worker will be dealt with in line with the Trust's Safeguarding and Child Protection Policy.